 Conclusion

 Automating security scanning with Nikto is an essential practice for maintaining the safety of web applications.
-By regularly checking for vulnerabilities and integrating Nikto into your CI/CD pipeline, you can proactively manage security risks.
-Remember, understanding the output and acting upon the identified vulnerabilities is crucial to ensure your web server remains secure.
-Regularly running these scans will not only help you check if a website is safe but also foster a culture of security awareness within your organization.
+By regularly checking for vulnerabilities and integrating Nikto into your CI/CD pipeline, you can proactively manage security risks before they become critical.
+The tool helps identify weaknesses in your web server, allowing you to address potential issues early.
+It’s important to understand the scan output and act upon the vulnerabilities discovered to ensure your web server remains secure and resilient against cyber threats.